Would your internal network security hold up if your perimeter security failed? You need defense-in-depth, which means securing your internal network.

-Large enterprises in the past relied on perimeter security to ensure their services were protected from the outside world.
-This idea of a trusted firewall has eroded over the years, and is considered an outdated approach to security.
-However, it is incorrect to assume that a firewall is useless despite the fact that the definition of the “perimeter” has changed.
+Large enterprises in the past relied on perimeter security to protect their services from the outside world.
+This idea of a trusted firewall has eroded over the years and is considered an outdated approach to security.
+But it’s incorrect to assume that a firewall is useless, despite the fact that the definition of the “perimeter” has changed.

-[tweetthis]If perimeter security fails, my internal network is still secure, right?
-Find out:[/tweetthis]Looking back on older networks, there were fewer systems in fewer places.
-Currently, the average office has a mixture of networked devices ranging from laptops to printers, and even refrigerators.
+In older networks, there were fewer systems in fewer places.
+Currently, the average office has a mixture of networked devices ranging from laptops to printers, even refrigerators.
 Each of these devices has connectivity, and each is a point of entry.
 When a user logs into a corporation’s network from their home, that is a clear perimeter action.
 But what if that user goes to the office and plugs in?
 Do you consider that a perimeter action?

-The new game is defense in depth.
-Trust no one on your internal network and always challenge them.
+The new game is defense-in-depth.
+That includes internal network security.
+Trust no one on your internal network.
+Always challenge them.
 Use separate internal networks for Internet of Things (IoT) devices, as not only can they talk, but they can listen.
-Exploits have been developed for many smart devices, and the manufacturers can always push new code with unknown intentions.
-The digital age brought many unexpected occurrences.
+Exploits have been developed for many smart devices, and manufacturers can always push new code with unknown intentions.
+The digital age brought many unexpected consequences.
 The “Lp0 on fire” error has become more than just a joke.
-It turns out that it’s an actual threat and something that can be willfully triggered.
-Factories have shut down and enterprise security has crumbled by relying on perimeter defense.
+It’s an actual threat that can be willfully triggered.
+Overreliance on perimeter defense has led factories to shut down and enterprise security to crumble.

-Adding internal security is very beneficial, and the cost has dropped dramatically in recent years.
-Even basic small-office routers can support VLANs, and when the tools are available it is reckless to ignore they exist.
-Small businesses without a dedicated IT team may be unaware of this.
-However, when a large enterprise chooses to leave critical services unencrypted, or lacking authentication because it is “internal,” they have ignored the reality that attacks no longer only try to go through the firewall directly.
+Adding internal network security is very beneficial, and the cost has dropped dramatically in recent years.
+Even basic small-office routers can support VLANs, and when the tools are available, it’s reckless to ignore them.
+Small businesses without a dedicated IT team may be unaware of their options.
+But when a large enterprise chooses to leave critical services unencrypted, or fails to implement authentication measures because the network is “internal,” they’re willfully ignoring the reality that attacks are no longer limited to going through the firewall directly.

 The holistic approach of a red team goes even further to show a tangible goal achieved using approaches that exist in real-world attack scenarios.
-More knowledge for the organization enables better business decisions; better business decisions leads to successful growth and development of a mature secure development life cycle.
+More knowledge for the organization enables better business decisions.
+And better business decisions lead to successful growth and development of a mature secure development life cycle.